-This form of shopping is not strictly new and has existed in the guise of ‘zero waste’ stores for a few years, but these often fail to attract massive footfall.
+This form of shopping is not strictly new and has existed in the guise of ‘zero waste’ stores for a few years.
+These often fail to attract massive footfall.

-In addition to this, Waitrose is removing the plastic wrap from flowers and indoor plants and are aiming to be black plastic-free by the end of this year.
+In addition to this, Waitrose is removing the plastic wrap from flowers and indoor plants.
+As they are aiming to be black plastic-free by the end of this year.
 Black plastic has been particularly highlighted as its colour, or lack of, makes it impossible for the laser scanners used to sort domestic recycling to detect it.

 Waitrose isn’t the only brand attempting to change something.
 Coca-Cola has launched a scheme which aims to see the equivalent of 100% of their packaging recycled by 2030.

-This is part of the company’s wider ‘World Without Waste’ campaign, and, while inevitably it will receive a little more lip-service, could actually make a real difference.
+This is part of the company’s wider ‘World Without Waste’ campaign.
+While inevitably it will receive a little more lip-service, could actually make a real difference.

 Back in the world of supermarkets, Morrisons and Iceland are also pledging changes to the way they operate.

-Morrisons is beginning to review their packing to see what changes can be made, after already rolling out paper reusable bags, and Iceland is promising to eradicate all plastic from its own-brand products within five years.
+Morrisons is beginning to review its packing to see what changes can be made, after already rolling out paper reusable bags.
+Iceland is promising to eradicate all plastic from its own-brand products within five years.

-The move away from traditional marketing lip-service for major issues can only be a positive, likely to result in brands becoming more responsible for the world around them and attracting greater consumer loyalty in the meantime.
+The move away from traditional marketing lip-service for major issues can only be a positive.
+This is likely to result in brands becoming more responsible for the world around them, attracting greater consumer loyalty in the meantime.

 To learn more about how a marketing campaign with a difference could help boost your brand.
 Get in touch with us today.